gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 middle of the night: the sound the militia archer's arrow had made when it hit the Tinhead sergeant, the spearman writhing on the pavement, trying to hold the wound in his leg closed, the scene in the market.
-"And now he 's bleeding again and I can't wake him wake up," she finished.
+"And now he 's bleeding again and I can't wake him up," she finished.

 Lady Kembe scowled.
 "Rest a moment where you find yourself."
 The picture became just a picture again, though the candle flame still